 No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

-The Employees’ Provident Fund (EPF) scheme, created and administered by the Employees’ Provident Funds Organisation (EPFO), can help you check off all these three goals in one go!
+The Employees’ Provident Fund (EPF) scheme, created and administered by the Employees’ Provident Funds Organisation (EPFO), can help you achieve all three goals in one go!

 Finding it hard to believe?
-Well, so did I, when I first heard of the EPF scheme.
-But now that I’ve actually taken a deep dive into how the Employees’ Provident Fund scheme works, I know better.
-So, today, I’ve decided to play good samaritan and tell you everything I’ve learned about this multifaceted scheme.
+Well, so did I when I first heard of the EPF scheme.
+But now that I’ve taken a deep dive into how the Employees’ Provident Fund scheme works, I know better.
+So, today, I’ve decided to play Good Samaritan and tell you everything I’ve learned about this multifaceted scheme.

-This is the part that allows you to create wealth over the long term.
-Over the course of your working life, you will have to deposit a portion of your earnings in the EPF scheme.
-And at the time of retirement or death, you or your nominee will receive the capital plus the accumulated interest.
+This part allows you to create wealth over the long term.
+Throughout your working life, you will have to deposit a portion of your earnings in the EPF scheme.
+At the time of retirement or death, you or your nominee will receive the capital plus the accumulated interest.

-EPS is the part that helps you retire comfortably since it takes care of your pension income.
+EPS helps you retire comfortably since it takes care of your pension income.
 Under this scheme, employees who have attained 58 years of age will receive a monthly benefit.
-This essentially acts as a steady stream of income that can make retired life more convenient.
+This essentially acts as a steady stream of income that can make retirement more convenient.

-Employees working in eligible organisations need to contribute a specific portfolio of their salary to their EPF accounts.
-Your employer also matches your contribution and deposits the same sum in your EPF account.
+Employees working in eligible organisations must contribute a specific salary portfolio to their EPF accounts.
+Your employer matches your contribution and deposits the same sum in your EPF account.

 Here is how these contributions work.

-This part is fairly straightforward.
-If you are an eligible employee, 12% of your salary will go directly into the EPF scheme each month.
+This part is straightforward.
+If you are an eligible employee, 12% of your salary will go directly into the monthly EPF scheme.

-The employer’s contribution to the EPF scheme is broken down into several parts, as shown below.
+The employer’s contribution to the EPF scheme is divided into several parts, as shown below.

 However, practically speaking, private companies don’t pay out dearness allowance.
-And even retaining allowance is only rarely paid out as a part of the salary.
-So, in case you are a private sector employee, it is highly likely that only your basic salary will be used to compute the contributions you and your employer have to make to your EPF account.
+Even retaining an allowance is rarely paid out as a part of the salary.
+So, if you are a private sector employee, it is highly likely that only your basic salary will be used to compute the contributions you and your employer have to make to your EPF account.

-To better understand how EPF contributions work, let me take you through some examples with real numbers for more clarity.
-Recall from the table above how the employer’s contribution to the EPS account is at 8.33%, with the salary limited to ₹ 15,000?
+To better understand how EPF contributions work, let me provide some examples with real numbers for more clarity.
+Recall from the table above how the employer’s contribution to the EPS account is 8.33%, with the salary limited to ₹ 15,000?

 So, we’ll take up two scenarios, as follows: